lihaowen0109/TSFI-Fusion/README.md

-[README.md](https://github.com/user-attachments/files/21366256/README.md)[Uploading README.# **TSFI-Fusion: A dual-branch decoupled infrared and visible image fusion network based on Transformer and spatial-frequency interaction**
+**TSFI-Fusion: A dual-branch decoupled infrared and visible image fusion network based on Transformer and spatial-frequency interaction**